CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-27-MaMullenRizalUtami.md

 In *Neo-Colonialism and the Poverty of ‘Development’ in Africa* (2018), Langan argues that foreign intervention in Africa is a neo-colonial phenomena.
 These interventions come in both aid and development, and are legitimized as part of a “virtuous endeavor” to bring about economic development to local contexts.
 However, these interventions tend to bring about negative effects such as exacerbating existing conditions of ill-being and poverty.
 Hagmann & Reyntjens’s *Aid and Authoritarianism in Africa: Development without Democracy* (2016) further extends Langan’s argument that foreign intervention tends to work in tandem with authoritarian one-party state, which further strengthens the regime at the expense of local populations who typically get dispossessed.

 This project aims to examine the impacts of Asia-to-Asia development.
 Key conflicts identified across the four case studies examine the power dynamics between local stakeholders and foreign developers, and the role of the state in furthering foreign interests.
+Projects in Vietnam, Laos, India, and Indonesia have been selected for this analysis to show the similarities and differences across project use type and scale.